King Seaways: King of Scandinavia 2006-2011

-In February 2006 the Val de Loire ended her service with Brittany Ferries and was renamed MS King of Scandinavia (she is the third ship of the same name to sail with DFDS Seaways).
-Between 2 and 11 March she was refitted for her new service in IJmuiden, the Netherlands, and on 11 March she began serving on DFDS Seaways' Newcastle - IJmuiden route, running parallel to MS Queen of Scandinavia.
-In May 2007 the MS Queen of Scandinavia swapped routes with MS Princess of Norway, a sister ship of the King of Scandinavia.
+In February 2006 the Val de Loire ended her service with Brittany Ferries and was renamed King of Scandinavia (she is the third ship of the same name to sail with DFDS Seaways).
+Between 2 and 11 March she was refitted for her new service in IJmuiden, the Netherlands, and on 11 March she began serving on DFDS Seaways' Newcastle - IJmuiden route, running parallel to Queen of Scandinavia.
+In May 2007 the Queen of Scandinavia swapped routes with Princess of Norway, a sister ship of the King of Scandinavia.
 Because of the equal capacity and layout of these sister ships, caravans are accepted at every sailing.

 On 22 February 2008, the King of Scandinavia broke free from her moorings at North Shields during high winds, drifting across the River Tyne and colliding with an oil rig moored on the opposite bank.
 There were no passengers on board at the time of the incident.
 Sailings were suspended while repairs were carried out.